staus/Unity-HDRP-Vioso-Template-Presenter/README.md

 8. Move the timeline cursor to a different position and move your object to where you'd want it at this time.

+Tip: You can create and add as many timelines as you want underneath the Timeline Collection.
+It will automatically let the user go through them using left/right keys.

 Tip: You when you dragged in your object you could also have chosen "Add Activation Track".
 This would allow you to turn objects on/off at any given point in the timeline.

 #### To animate the camera movement